TheCommCraft/scratchcommunication/README.md

 # Cloud requests

 Cloud requests are based on cloud sockets and allow you to have your project send requests to your server which it automatically responds to.
+You'll need to put the first sprite from this [project](https://scratch.mit.edu/projects/884190099/) in your project for cloud requests to work.

 ## Creating a cloud requests handler